-Discussing item 98 (Reappointments to the Board) - it was noted that maintaining the level of expertise in Local Pension Boards was raised as an issue at a recent conference that a number of members had attended. where Board members from across the country had expressed similar concerns about succession arrangements.
+Discussing item 98 (Reappointments to the Board) - it was noted that maintaining the level of expertise in Local Pension Boards was raised as an issue at a recent conference that a number of members had attended. where Board members from across the Country had expressed similar concerns about succession arrangements.
 "Ghost" members had been discussed, but Democratic Services had responded that given it was difficult to find six committed Board members, this was unlikely to be a viable solution.
-The other suggestion raised at the conference was having a membership of six rather than four members, so that meetings were still guorate when someone was absent.
-It was noted that membership of more than six members was permissible, if proportionality was maintained.
+The other suggestion raised at the conference was having a membership of four rather than three member scheme representatives, so that meetings were still guorate when someone was absent.
+It was noted that membership of more than six overall members on the Board was permissible, if proportionality was maintained.
 The Vice Chairman suggested that members could have different lengths of terms, or staggered terms, to ensure continuity.
 It was agreed that options could be reviewed as part of the review of Terms of Reference, along with ideas on recruitment.
 Action required.
 It was pointed out that meetings were open to the public and members interested in joining the Board could attend meetings to get a better understanding of how the Local Pension Board worked.